Fermented Foods

 Kefir

-Kefir is a popular fermented beverage similar to yogurt, but thinner in consistency.
-Like yogurt, it can be made from dairy or non-dairy substitutes – almond, rice, coconut, and cashew, just to name a few.
-But, unlike yogurt, it’s fermented at room temperature.
-It all begins with a “kefir starter,” a powerful combination of yeast, bacteria, and protein.
-The end result is a delicious drink, available in every flavor under the sun.
+Kefir can be distinguished by its thin consistency and drinkability.
+Like yogurt, it can be made from dairy or non-dairy substitutes—almond, rice, coconut, and cashew, just to name a few.
+Unlike yogurt, however, it is fermented at room temperature with a kefir starter, which is a unique combination of yeast, bacteria, and protein.
+The end result is a delicious drink available in every fruity flavor imaginable—we’re big fans of Lifeway’s Mango Kefir.

 Kimchi